 Recently, we met our friend Rob at the property where we discussed the new layout for our small home.
 The justification for such a small, efficient plan is that we can only ever be in one room at any one time (two total between the two of us), so let’s cut the excess!
 Reducing the size of our home reduces the budget, as well as the maintenance for our new abode.

-Notably, we put a deposit down less than a week ago on our new, four-room home, which we hope will be move-in ready by the beginning of August.
-More details in the next post!
+Notably, we put a deposit down less than a week ago on our new, four-room “tiny house,” which we hope will be move-in ready by the beginning of August.

 2. Food: buy what you need, and stop throwing it out